MushroomFleet/Careless-Canvas-NML/README.md

 ### Connections & Relationships
 - **Create Connections**: Drag from the edge of one page to another
 - **Relationship Types**: Choose from explores, leads-to, relates, contradicts, supports, questions
+- **Connection Labels**: Add optional labels to connections for detailed documentation
-- **Visual Feedback**: Connections show the relationship type and direction
+- **Visual Feedback**: Connections show the relationship type, direction, and labels
-- **Delete Connections**: Select and delete unwanted connections
+- **Delete Connections**: Click to select connections, then use the delete button that appears

 ### File Operations
 - **Save**: Click "Save" button to export as NML file